dcheley/Now-Playing-Responsive/README.md

 1. "bundle install"
 2. "rails s"
 4. Visit `http://localhost:3000` to see the starting layout.
-5. User browser tools to resize window and view the responsive design (four differt screen settings)!
+5. Use browser tools to resize window and view the responsive design (four differt screen settings)!